weygoldt/ChirpCNN/README.md

 - [ ] Add a proper terminal interface that provides the most common actions such as training dataset generation, training and detection.
 - [ ] Implement a proper logging system that logs the most important parameters and results to a file.
 - [ ] Implement a proper performance metric for the full detector, not just the CNN.
+- [ ] Handle the problem of brief broadband artifact that are detected as chirps.
+This can be done 3 ways:
+  - Incorporate theses kinds of artifacts into the training dataset.
+This is probably the most elegant solution.
+  - Increase the vertical window height so that all chirps fit the window and artifacts (which are always larger than the window) are discarded.
+  - Check if the detected chirps have an amplitude trough on the filtered baseline.
+If not, discard them.
+This is probably the least elegant but fastest solution.
+- [ ] Implement skipping areas where the amplitude of the frequency band is too low.
+This should remove some of the false positives.
+- [ ] Implement the sliding window starting at the start of the track instead of the start of the current spectrogram window.
+This should remove some of the false positives as well.

 ## Project log
 - 2023/04/21: On-the-fly spectrogram computation and subsequent chirp detection works.
 No need to compute extremely large spectrograms before hand anymore.
 Still some work to do with noise being classified as chirps.
 But works well in clean windows!